rayference/joseki/docs/explanation.md

 Mass density at sea level has dimensions of `mass * length^-3`.

-## Data set format
+## Dataset schema

-Joseki produces atmospheric profile data sets in the [NetCDF format](https://www.unidata.ucar.edu/software/netcdf/) using the [xarray library](http://xarray.pydata.org/en/stable/) which provides a comprehensive, robust and convenient interface to read, write, manipulate and
+Joseki produces atmospheric profile datasets in the [NetCDF format](https://www.unidata.ucar.edu/software/netcdf/) using the [xarray library](http://xarray.pydata.org/en/stable/) which provides a comprehensive, robust and convenient interface to read, write, manipulate and